Top-notch Tassie brews

 And The Confessional at Epping Forest is your quirky truck stop destination for a quick coffee grab.

-Finishing in the North West
+Finishing in the North west

 In Burnie, get a dose of art with your coffee at Fundamental Espresso Bar.
 Then drive over to Park Grove's Secret Buddha Cafe for a sneak peek of their delicious menu.

 Devonport houses Gioconda Coffee Roasters, where the blend of industrial and roastery is just too hard to resist, and you might find yourself leaving with a bag of their freshly ground coffee.
-Then in Ulverstone, let the cozy ambiance of Thirty Three Cups, with its seasonally inspired comfort menu, wrap up your coffee road trip.
+Then in Ulverstone, let the cosy ambiance of Thirty Three Cups, with its seasonally inspired comfort menu, wrap up your coffee road trip.